adhi85/Disease-Prediction--Django-and-Machine-Learning/README.md

-### General Disease Prediction based on symptoms provided by patient- by Django & Machine Learning
+### General Disease Prediction based on symptoms provided by patient- Done using Django & Machine Learning

 # How To Use This